baazinga/Group_Project/README.md

 ### 6.Create a Pull Request on GitHub
-Once your work is ready, create a PR to merge into main so we can review and integrate.
+Once your work is ready, create a PR to merge into main so we can review and integrate. go to GitHub and you will see

+> “You recently pushed a branch: feature-login.
+Would you like to create a Pull Request?”

+follow the instructions like the buttons and create a pull request.

 ---